The Only 4 Medicinal Oils to Keep Around the House (written for Ask a Prepper)

-Your skin is more than just the body’s covering.
-It’s the largest organ in your body, and it’s your first line of defense against the weather, injury and disease.
+As largest organ in your body, your skin is your first line of defense against the weather, injury and disease.
 Keep it healthy.

 Uses of Plantain Oil

 - Keep in your first aid kit to heal wounds, cuts, abrasions, burns and the like.
-The healing effect is amazing.
+You will enjoy the healing effect.